-That is why we-as Buddhists, as seekers of peace-must demand an immediate end to any new oil, coal or gas projects, a phase out of existing fossil fuel projects, and a deep investment in a rapid and just transition to a clean energy future.
-These are the steps truly needed, according to the science of climate change and the teachings of our faith.
+That is why we-as Buddhists, as seekers of peace and compassion-must demand an immediate end to any new oil, coal or gas projects, a phase out of existing fossil fuel projects, and a broad commitment to energy conservation at all levels of society supported by a rapid and just transition to a clean energy future.
 No bridge fuels, no temporary expansions of drilling, no delays.
-The end of fossil fuels must begin now.
+The end of fossil fuels and our addiction to consumerism and growth must begin now.
+We must understand how our consumption keeps the fossil fuel industry in business.
+Our teachings make it clear that true peace and happiness can only be found within, not in more things.